 Click here to view the promotional film showcased on the homepage of Landscape Services of Nashville, TN.

 7. Outsource your blog.

 This may not be a design trend, but it’s important advice to make your website more successful – just ask C & A Landscape.

 So what does it mean?

-More professionals are outsourcing the blog on their lawn care and landscaping websites in 2018.
+More professionals are outsourcing the blog on their lawn care and landscaping websites.

 Why it works: Starting a blog can be intimidating – and for good reason.

 Most importantly, it requires consistency, which can be difficult to maintain throughout the busy season.